-It can influence how a visitor interprets what they see as much as a site’s layout and typography — and when done well, it can have a positive impact on each visitor’s evaluation of the brand as a whole.
+They can influence how a visitor interprets what they see as much as a site’s layout and typography — and, when done well, they can have a positive impact on each visitor’s evaluation of the brand as a whole.

 1. Create brand recognition

 Your site is essentially your company’s home online.

 That means it needs to be an accurate representation of your brand.
 And beyond that, it needs to be memorable enough that users will return after their first visit.